-Chief executives often believe that changing the structure of their organizations will produce better performance.
+Chief executives often believe that changing the organizational design of their businesses will produce better performance.
 But a Bain study of more than 50 reorganizations found that most had no significant effect on performance.

 There's a reason for this disconnect.
 The chief determinant of an organization's performance is its ability to make and execute its key decisions.
-Most reorganizations—implemented without consideration of those decisions—don't change what needs to be changed.
-And many organizational issues can be resolved by diagnosing and fixing decision difficulties, without the trouble and expense of a reorganization.
+Most organizational changes—implemented without consideration of those decisions—don't change what needs to be changed.
+And many organizational issues can be resolved by diagnosing and fixing decision difficulties, without the trouble and expense of an organizational restructuring.

-But sometimes organizational structure really does impede good decision making and execution, and a reorganization is necessary.
+But sometimes organizational structure really does impede good decision making and execution, and a new organizational design is necessary.
 The key then is to launch a decision-driven reorganization.
 Companies that have done so have learned the importance of the following six lessons:

 - Identify your organization's key decisions.
 These will include major strategic decisions made in the C-suite and the boardroom and some of the everyday operating decisions made on or near the frontline.